When you pick up your new leaf blower, there’s no better feeling than the first time you switch it on and feel the kickback from the power.

 If you have a corded leaf blower, always remember to check the cord and the connection point before you plug it in.

-If the wire is frayed or there’s a missing grounding pin on the plug, it could cause an electric shock that could damage the cord, or worse yet, give you a harmful shock.
+If the wire is frayed or there’s a missing grounding pin on the plug, it could cause an electric shock that could damage the cord, or worse yet, give you a harmful surprise.